tolulonge/Note-App/README.md

 - Edit and update a note
 - Delete a note and Undo the action
 - Order notes by various conditions (ascending, descending by date, title, color e.t.c)
+- Also included are Unit, Integration and End-2-End tests